meklon/morphostain/README.md

 After stain separation, script determines the stain-positive area using the default or user-defined threshold.
 The empty areas are excluded from the final relative area measurement as the sample could contain free space, which would affect the result accuracy.

 Script creates the result folder inside the --path.
 Statistics, log and composite images for each sample are saved there.

+### Image samples requirements
+1. Image samples' **white balance should be normalized**!
+It is important to get the right colors of stains before separation.
+I could suggest free software like [Rawtherapee](http://rawtherapee.com/)
+2. Images should be acquired using the **same exposure values**
+3. Threshold should be the same at the whole image sequence if you want to compare them
+4. It would be better to use the manual mode in microscope camera to be sure, that your images were taken with the same parameters.
+5. Don't change light intensity in microscope during the sequence acquiring.
+6. Correct file naming should be used if group analysis is active.
+Everything before _ symbol will be recognized as a group name.

 ### Examples
 You can find test images in this repository.